 Niemand takes Daniel to the ruins to find Frankenstein’s notes.
 In a frozen cave beneath the castle… seriously?
 Is central Europe on top of a huge glacier or something?
 Anyway in the cave they find the frozen bodies of the Wolf Man (Lon Chaney Jr) and the ‘undying Monster’ (Glenn Strange).
 The Wolf Man awakes and turns back into Larry Talbot.
 Talbot gives his self-pitying backstory.
 Niemand offers to help by building Talbot a new brain.

 Talbot helps find Frankenstein’s notes.
 Finding Frankenstein’s notes is, as always, a nice little time-waster for these movies.
 Niemand and co move onto Visaria.
-This means he gets to ride up front with Ilonka.
+This means he gets to ride up front with Ilonka, who tries to cheer him up — which goes about as well as might be expected.
 Daniel is not happy.
-Ilonka tries to cheer up Talbot, which goes as well as might be expected.
-Her interest in Talbot makes Daniel even less happy.

 In Visaria, Nieman returns to his lab.
-There’s a surprisingly charming montage, where everyone helps to clean the lab.
+There’s a surprisingly charming montage of everyone helping to clean the lab.
 Talbot is impatient, because the full moon is coming soon.
 Daniel wants his brain in Talbot’s body.
 Niemand kidnaps his last two enemies as part of his revenge plan.
 Remember his revenge plan?
 Yeah, that revenge plan.

 Nieman plots to put one of his enemy’s brains into the Monster, put the Wolf Man’s brain in the other one’s body and the Monster’s brain in Talbot’s body.
 Because science!
 Daniel, unhappy at being left out of this brainswap tells Ilonka that Talbot is a werewolf.
 She freaks out and runs off.
 Daniel takes out his anger against the still dormant Monster, and beats it.
 Talbot transforms and runs off into the mist.